hihihippp/scottsievert.github.io/main.md

-I'm rather interested in compressed sensing and adaptive sampling, but that doesn't tell you much.
-What it means is it's of interest to pull all the information you can out of the signal.
-To any interesting real world signal, there are interesting and uninteresting part; why focus on the uninteresting parts?
+I'm rather interested in adaptive sampling and the new techniques compressed sensing brings to the table, but that really doesn't tell you much.
+What it means is that there are interesting places to look in any signal, and most of our energy should be focused there.
+For example, thermal images are relatively simple; why not focus on the edges?
+Or determining ages from a family portrait: the faces hold the most information.

 This concept of detecting and estimating data present in a signal and using it to your advantage seems so natural and fascinates me, the reason I'll be